horriedhenry/CPP/DataStructures/Graphs/graph.md

 A **rooted tree** is a tree with a **designated root node** where every edge either points away from or towards root node.
 When edges point away from the root the graph is called an **arborescence (out-tree)** and **anti-arborescence (in-tree)** otherwise.

+**Cool fact :** All **out-trees** are DAGs but not all DAGs are not **out-trees**

 ### Bipartite Graph

 ![Bipartite Graph](./media/bipartiate_graph.png)

-A **bipartite graph** is on whose vertices can be split into two independent groups U, V such that every edge connects between U and V.
+A **bipartite graph** is a graph where the vertices can be divided into two disjoint sets such that all edges connect a vertex in one set to a vertex in another set.
+There are no edges between vertices in the disjoint sets

-Other defintions exist such as: The graph is two colurable or there is not odd length cycle.
+**TODO** : Understand what the above crappy definition means.

 ### Complete Graph